clockfly/akka_ShortActorRefProvider/README.md

   aliasActorRef.tell("message", ActorRef.noSender)
   ```

-Where it akka hacking happen?
+Where it the hacking happen?
 ==================================
 There are two places